aardworx/aardvark.web/README.md

 ## Building

-on windows simply run `build build` to compile the demo application or use `build start` to start an interactive webpack server.
+On windows simply run `build build` to compile the demo application or use `build start` to start an interactive webpack server.
+Sadly building on Mac/Linux is currently not possible (or at least difficult).

 Note that compiling might take some time, since we currently use a custom fable-compiler, which will also be built on first start.